1998–99 Manchester United F.C. season: Attempted takeover by BSkyB

 After a meeting with Silvio Berlusconi in spring 1998, Rupert Murdoch (pictured) informed BSkyB of the need to buy a football club if the company wanted to hold on to their Premier League rights.

 In September 1998, Manchester United were the target of a proposed takeover by BSkyB, a subsidiary of Rupert Murdoch's News Corporation.
 Negotiations between both sides had begun during the summer, but had stalled after disagreements over the asking price.
 The satellite group's original bid of £575 million – initially thought to be their final offer – was deemed too low by two members of United's board (chairman Martin Edwards and Professor Sir Roland Smith), who pressed for a higher figure.
 On 9 September, Manchester United accepted a bid of £623.4 million; Figures announced during the season named Manchester United as the richest in world football, with a turnover of £88 million for 1996–97, 50% more than Barcelona in second place at £59 million.
 Bowing down to public pressure, trade secretary Peter Mandelson referred the deal to the Monopolies and Mergers Commission in October 1998.
 The report, finalised in April 1999, found that BSkyB acted selfishly and blocked the broadcaster's bid.

 A year earlier, Murdoch's Fox Entertainment Group, which held broadcasting rights to the regular season of Major League Baseball, purchased the Los Angeles Dodgers for US$311 million.
 He was now able to control both programming content on his network and distribution rights to the Dodgers.
 For the same reason, BSkyB replicated Fox's strategy and went ahead with a takeover of a Premier League club.
-Manchester United thus was the unanimous choice of Murdoch and board members.
+Manchester United was thus the unanimous choice of Murdoch and board members.
 The club was the most valuable in English football, making £30.1 million from gate receipts and programmes in 1997 alone.
-At the same time, more than 200 supporters' groups were established worldwide and the club's fanbase exceeded 100 million, despite only a million having been to Old Trafford to watch the first team play.
-As a means of capitalising on this growing market, MUTV, a television station operated by the club was launched in August 1998.
+At the same time, more than 200 supporters' groups were established worldwide, and the club's fanbase exceeded 100 million, despite only a million having been to Old Trafford to watch the first team play.
+As a means of capitalising on this growing market, MUTV, a television station operated by the club, was launched in August 1998.
 In co-operation with Granada Media Group and BSkyB, it was the world's first channel dedicated to a football club, funded entirely through subscriptions.
 On the pitch, United's success was mostly due to the talents of manager Ferguson, who assembled a team capable of dominating in the long-term.